Have you ever wondered how a word gets into the dictionary?

 So, how does it get into the dictionary then?

-New words, such as slang and abbreviations are added to the dictionary once they start to appear across a substantial amount of sources and are regularly spoken.
+New words, such as slang and abbreviations, are added to the dictionary once they start to appear across a substantial number of sources and are regularly spoken.

-Once a word is commonly used and there is an understanding of a common meaning it can be considered to be added to the dictionary.
+Once a word is commonly used and there is a shared understanding of its meaning, it can be considered for addition to the dictionary.

-The process is not instant though and can take years to appear in the dictionary.
+The process is not instantaneous, though, and can take years for a word to appear in the dictionary.

 Who puts a word in the dictionary?